microsoft/BotFramework-WebChat/.github/CONTRIBUTING.md

 1. File a pull request

 ## Implementing new feature

+Write the user story while implementing the feature.

 1. Clone/prepare the repository or nuke an existing repository
    - To nuke, run `npm run tableflip`